sachin857/Rails-docker/README.md

 ### To check if application is running:
-- Note!
+-- Note!
----
-The docker image is not well optimize at this moment.
+- The docker image is not well optimize at this moment.
 Issue is it is building artifacts post deployment which should not happen.
 I will work on it.
 For now wait for 4-5 minute and then run below command into the browser.
----

 ```bash
 http://localhost:3000